WD-Scott/Stochastic-Volatility-Model/README.md

 This repo includes the Python code for a Stochastic Volatility Model of Apple stock returns from 2007-2022.

-I developed this project for the DS6040 (Bayesian Machine Learning) course in the University of Virginia's School of Data Science masters program.
+I developed this project for the DS6040 (Bayesian Machine Learning) Data Science masters program at the University of Virginia.

 ## Synopsis:
 The **``SVM``** notebook is a ...